Madhumitamoi/Suggest-Sphere/README.md

 # Suggest Sphere - Product Recommendation System with Brain.js

 Sphere is a simple demonstration showcasing how to create a product recommendation system using Brain.js, a JavaScript library for training neural networks.
-This project complements the article titled "Creating a Product Recommendation Neural Network in the Web Browser," published on Medium.

 ## Installation